Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Concluding Remarks

 \section{Concluding Remarks}

 We demonstrate that diffusion models, in particular, the DDIM formulation (which allows for unique encoding and decoding) provide a flexible and practical framework for approximating interventions (do-operator) and counterfactual (abduction-action-prediction) steps.
-Our approach, \DCM, is applicable independent of the DAG structure and makes no assumptions on the structural equations.
+Our approach, \DCM, is applicable independent of the DAG structure.
 We find that empirically \DCM outperforms competing methods in all three causal settings, observational, interventional, and counterfactual queries, across various classes of structural equations and graphs.

+While not in scope of this paper, the proposed DCM approach can also be naturally extended to any setting where diffusion models are applicable like categorical data, images, etc. For higher dimensional spaces, we believe DCMs should scale nicely, as diffusion models are typically deployed for high-dimensional image settings and exhibit SOTA performance.
+Furthermore, we may leverage many of the optimization and implementation tricks, as diffusion models are a very active field of research.

 The proposed method does come with certain limitations.
 For example, as with all the previously mentioned related approaches, \DCM precludes unobserved confounding.
 The theoretical analyses require assumptions, not all of which are easy to test.
-However, our practical results suggest that \DCM provides competitive empirical performance, even when some of the assumptions are violated.
-While not in scope of this paper, the proposed DCM approach can also be naturally extended to categorical data or even other data types.
+However, our practical results suggest that \DCM provides competitive empirical performance, even when some assumptions needed for our theoretical guarantees are violated.